KatGia/SQL-basics/README.md

 Ready to try it yourself?
 You can start experimenting with SQL using:

-- SQLite Online Editor
+- SQLite Online Editor;

-- A local SQLite or MySQL installation
+- A local SQLite or MySQL installation;

-- Integration with Python using sqlite3 and pandas
+- Integration with Python using sqlite3 and pandas;

-- Integration with R using DBI or sqldf
+- Integration with R using DBI or sqldf.

 In the next sections, you'll find practical SQL examples to help you get started — including how to use SQL within **R** and **Python**.